 I recently wrote about the standards for determining undue influence and questioning the value of consulting with a neuropsychologist to determine capacity to sign a legal document.
 But what is the standard for incapacity?

-Here's the legal standard for "testamentary" capacity, the capacity to sign a will:Read More
+Here's the legal standard for "testamentary" capacity, which is the capacity to sign a will:Read More